Particularly dangerous situation: PDS Dust Storm Warning

+the road and turn off all lights.
+Delay travel if at all possible.

+DELAY TRAVEL!
+Dust storms result in massive and deadly accidents.

 Other watches and warnings

 While the use of PDS wording for other types of watches and warnings has not been used, PDS wording could theoretically be applied to any kind of watch or warning to alert the public to weather events where there exists an increased risk of loss of life or widespread damage to property.
 Such situations could include PDS watches or warnings for blizzards, ice storms, or extreme heat.